mosa/MOSA-Project/Source/Docs/settings-options.rst

     Optimizations.TwoPass,"If true, some optimization stages are executed twice" Optimizations.Inline.Aggressive,Methods to be aggressively inline
     Optimizations.Inline.Exclude,Methods that may not be inlined
+	Optimizations.ReduceCodeSize,"If true, the compiler will favor smaller code size"

 Linker Settings
 ---------------